 Canine hay fever explained

-Dog pollen allergies start in the same way human hay fever does – ingestion of the tiny pollen granules released by plants.
+Developing hay fever and pollen allergies in dogs start in the same way human hay fever does – ingestion of the tiny pollen granules released by plants.
 The difference is how our bodies respond.

-Us humans tend to get a runny nose, watery eyes and start sneezing – and if you suffer (or know a sufferer) you know just how miserable a bad reaction can be.
+Us dog owners and humans, tend to get a runny nose, watery eyes and start sneezing – and if you suffer (or know a sufferer) you know just how miserable a bad reaction can be.
 But your furry friend endures an arguably worse fate: all-over-itches.